d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-intro.md

 ## The Random Search Loop

-Now, we can implement the main optimization loop of random search, that iterates until we reach the final number of iterations specified by the user.
-In each iteration, we first sample a hyperparameter configuration from the subroutine that we implemented above and then train and validate the model with the new candidate.
+Now, we can implement the main optimization loop of random search, that iterates until we reach the final number of iterations specified by the user.*CA: technically this is not an optimization loop* In each iteration, we first sample a hyperparameter configuration from the subroutine that we implemented above and then train and validate the model for the new candidate.
 We also maintain the current incumbent, i.e the best configuration we have found so far.
 This will be the configuration we will later return as the final configuration.
 The code below makes us of `d2l.objective`, `d2l.FIFOScheduler`, and